cyface/foundry-release-upload-action/README.md

 ```

 For `manifestFileName` you will either enter `system.json` or `module.json` depending on your project.

+`repository` should also not change - it is the target repo for manifest files.

 You should not need to change `actionToken` from the example above.